ai-forever/MERA/docs/dataset_cards/en/ruhumaneval.md

 ### Dataset Creation

-The training set was translated into Russian from the dataset [openai_humaneval](https://huggingface.co/datasets/openai_humaneval).
+The public_test set was translated into Russian from the dataset [openai_humaneval](https://huggingface.co/datasets/openai_humaneval).
 We corrected typos in the docstring and canonical solutions and made the corrections described in [2].
 The test set was manually collected from open source and filtered to avoid data leakage during training.

 ## Evaluation